Northampton Community College: History

 The college started on 165 acre of farmland in Bethlehem Township in eight modular classrooms.
 Credit classes began on October 2, 1967.
 Four hundred and fifty students were expected.
 Eight hundred and forty-six showed up.
 By the following year enrollment had grown to 1,442.
-In 1969-70 the college earned accreditation from the Middle States Association and broke ground for five permanent buildings, which were completed in 1972.
+In 1969–70 the college earned accreditation from the Middle States Association and broke ground for five permanent buildings, which were completed in 1972.
 These included the College Center, a Science and Technology Center (Penn Hall), a classroom building (Founders Hall), a Business and Engineering Center (Richardson Hall) and an Arts Center (Kopecek Hall) which housed the College Theatre.
 In 1977, the Funeral Service and Radiologic Technologies Building opened on South Campus.
 It is now called Commonwealth Hall.
-An renovation project occurred between 1986 and 1988, expanding the number of classrooms and renaming all of the buildings on the South Campus.
+A renovation project occurred between 1986 and 1988, expanding the number of classrooms and renaming all of the buildings on the South Campus.
 In 1992, the Child Development Center opened and was named in honor of State Senator Jeanette Reibman.
 Also in 1992 Communications Hall was built to house the departments of Radio/TV, Art, Photography and Communications/Theatre.

-Dr. Richard C. Richardson was president for the first ten years.
-He was succeeded by Dr. Robert Kopecek in 1977.
-The college's academic programs, enrollment and facilities grew during Dr. Kopecek's 26-year tenure.
-When Dr. Kopecek retired, the trustees chose Dr. Arthur Scott, an administrator who had been on the staff for over 25 years, as the college's next leader.
+Richard C. Richardson was president for the first ten years.
+He was succeeded by Robert Kopecek in 1977.
+The college's academic programs, enrollment and facilities grew during Kopecek's 26-year tenure.
+When Kopecek retired, the trustees chose Dr. Arthur Scott, an administrator who had been on the staff for over 25 years, as the college's next leader.
 During Scott's nine years as president, Northampton opened a site on the southside of Bethlehem and broke ground for a new campus in Monroe County.
-He was succeeded by Dr. Mark Erickson who had been on the staff of Lehigh University before becoming president of Wittenberg University from 2005 through June 2012.
+He was succeeded by Mark Erickson who had been on the staff of Lehigh University before becoming president of Wittenberg University from 2005 through June 2012.